junxit/us-congress-bills-115/metadata.md

 - 2018-09-12 — Mr. Gianforte moved to suspend the rules and pass the bill, as amended.
 - 2018-09-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 3 (Roll no. 394). (text: CR H8129)
 - 2018-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 3 (Roll no. 394).(text: CR H8129)
+- 2018-09-17 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.